Using USPS Address Verification to Prevent Fraud

 A USPS address verification system is a software-based system that compares a submitted address to an authenticated USPS address that is stored in a database.
 If the submitted address closely matches the authenticated address in the database, then the submitted address is deemed to be valid.
 If the submitted address does not closely match the address in the database, it is flagged as invalid.

-Using AVS to Prevent Fraud
+Using AVS to prevent fraud

 Using AVS data in conjunction with a customer's IP address can be a useful way to evaluate the validity of an online order.
 There are a number of services that can provide you the geographic location that corresponds to the IP address of the customer's computer.